cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 ARS2 will:
 1. propagate the default route + the On-Prem + the H&S VNET ranges to AVS
 2. advertise the AVS range to the AVS NVA

+2 options for the FW NVA to AVS NVA transit:
+1. UDRs
+2. BGP over IPSec/VxLAN

 For reasons already discussed in another [article](https://github.com/cynthiatreger/az-routing-guide-ep5-nva-routing-2-0#532-chained-nvas-ars-and-vxlan) the eBGP session between the FW NVA and the AVS NVA is established within a VxLAN or IPSec tunnel:
 1. the FW NVA advertises the default route, the On-Prem prefixes and the Hub & spoke ranges to the AVS NVA